 We are especially looking for pitches about the interplay of technology and climate change, sports and games, food and agriculture, dating, art, ethics, and cities and neighborhoods.
+We encourage story pitches from every continent.

 In general, here’s what works: